samuelyeshua/php-mega-nz-api/README.md

 very well.

-Finally, almost every method of this library throws `PhpExtended\Mega\MegaException` dues to various factors, mainly because of cryptographic errors that may occur anywhere.
+Finally, almost every method of this library throws `PhpExtended\Mega\MegaException` dues to various factors, mainly because cryptographic errors that may occur anywhere.
 Remember to encapsulate calls to this library to `try { ... } catch(MegaException $e) { ... }`
 blocks.